DevAlone/proxy_py/README.md

 Read more about API  [here](https://github.com/DevAlone/proxy_py/tree/master/docs/API.md)

+## How to contribute?

+`TODO: write guide about it`

 ## How to test it?

-If you made changes to code and want to check that you didn't break anything, go [here](https://github.com/DevAlone/proxy_py/tree/master/docs/tests.md)
+If you made the changes to code and want to check that you didn't break anything, go [here](https://github.com/DevAlone/proxy_py/tree/master/docs/tests.md)

 ## How to deploy on production using supervisor, nginx and postgresql in 8 steps?